v1j4y/cmake-workshop/content/index.rst

    setup

-This schedule below is shifting.
+The schedule/material left is shifting.
 I am reworking it towards the draft :ref:`schedule-draft` in the instructor guide, from a 2-day schedule towards a 3-hours schedule.
 This restructuring will take 2-3 more days.

 .. toctree::
    :hidden: